|Benefits of Compact Super-Zoom Cameras

 Margerie Glacier in Glacier Bay National Park in Alaska as viewed from Sapphire Princess Cruise ship on

-glacier extends back 14 miles from the water.
+However, the glacier extends back 14 miles from the water into the mountains.
+But the naked eyes and

-super-zoom camera, we get this awesome view of the snow capped mountains in the upper part of Margerie
+mountains in the upper part of Margerie Glacier.

 Tourists with regular cameras without super-zoom capability would have missed many of such awesome views

-and photos entirely in their sightseeing trips.
-Such tourists would have to get off the cruise ship and to hire a
+and photos in their sightseeing trips.
+Or such tourists would have to get off the cruise ship and to hire a

-helicopter to fly them deep into the glacier and close to the mountain to be able to get such picture.
+helicopter to fly them deep into the mountains to be able to get such view and picture.

-With super-zoom, I get such picture easily from the cruise ship avoiding all the troubles of getting off the cruise
+With super-zoom, I get such fantastic picture easily from the cruise ship avoiding all the troubles of getting off

-ship and hiring a helicopter to fly me there.
+the cruise ship and hiring a helicopter to fly me up to the mountains.